Sirius207/Crowd-Choice-BOT/README.md

-# TOC Project 2017
+# Crowd Choice BOT

+A Telegram QA BOT

-Template Code for TOC Project 2017
+> Template Code for TOC Project 2017

-A telegram bot based on a finite state machine
+> A telegram bot based on a finite state machine

 ## Setup

-### Prerequisite
-* Python 3

 #### Install Dependency
 ```sh